CSC-510/Mocking/README.md

 });
 ```

-Now, there are alternative ways to write assertions, some people prefer a more "fluid" style of writing assertions, which is what the [chai](http://chaijs.com/).
+Now, there are alternative ways to write assertions, some people prefer a more "fluid" style of writing assertions, which is what [chai](http://chaijs.com/) provides.
 In the workshop, we use the "expect" style of assertions.

 ![image](https://cloud.githubusercontent.com/assets/742934/18939984/b0d08004-85d2-11e6-85f3-ea690f2c5145.png)